 The operation to remove a kidney is a major operation that requires a general anaesthetic.
 This means that the donor will be asleep during the operation, which usually takes about two to three hours.

-A kidney can also be removed using “keyhole” or laparoscopic surgical techniques.
-This type of surgery is becoming more common.
+A kidney is now usually removed using “keyhole” or laparoscopic surgical techniques.
 It involves a number of small incisions (1–3 cm each), through which instruments are inserted to remove the kidney.
 A larger incision is then made to take the kidney out.
 Keyhole surgery may take longer to perform than open nephrectomy, but the recovery time is quicker because the incisions are smaller.

 Once the kidney is removed it is taken to the recipient, who will usually be in another hospital.
 After the operation is completed, the donor is taken to a recovery room where they will wake up from the anaesthetic.
 They will have several temporary tubes or lines inserted during the operation, which may include a tube inserted into the bladder (catheter) and a drainage tube from the wound.
 These tubes are usually removed within a few days.
 Drugs for pain relief will be given immediately, and these are gradually reduced as the person recovers from the operation.

 The recovery and aftermath

 Recovery from a kidney donation operation can take from two to 12 weeks depending on the operation (“open” or keyhole surgery) and a person’s individual progress.